openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 ![Model Conversion pipeline](../../../img/MO_conversion_pipeline.png)

-Lets review each conversion step in details.
+Each conversion step is reviewed in details below.

 ### Model Loading <a name="model-loading"></a>
-Model Optimizer gets as input a trained model file.
+Model Optimizer gets a trained model file as an input.
 The model loader component of the Model Optimizer reads a model file using Python bindings provided with the framework and builds an in-memory representation of a computation graph.
 There is a separate loader for each supported framework.
 These loaders are implemented in the `extensions/load/<FRAMEWORK>/loader.py` files of the Model Optimizer.

-> **NOTE**: Model Optimizer uses a special parser for Caffe\* models built on top of `caffe.proto` file.
+> **NOTE**: Model Optimizer uses a special parser for Caffe\* models built on top of the `caffe.proto` file.
 In case of a
 > model loading failure, the Model Optimizer throws an error and requests to prepare the parser that can read the model.
 > For more information on how to prepare the custom Caffe\* parser, refer to the [Model Optimizer Frequently Asked Questions #1](../Model_Optimizer_FAQ.md).

-The result of a model loading step is a `Graph` object which can be depicted like in the following example:
+The result of a model loading step is a `Graph` object, which can be depicted like in the following example:

 ![Graph After Load](../../../img/MO_graph_after_loader.png)